kishimoto1974/kishimoto1974.github.io/_pages/teaching.md

 This is not a comprehensive list.

-1. Graph Search Algorithm I (グラフ探索アルゴリズム in Japanese), Graduate School of Information Science and Electrical Engineering, Kyushu University, Japan, 2023 and 2024.
+1. Graph Search Algorithm I (グラフ探索アルゴリズムI in Japanese), Graduate School of Information Science and Electrical Engineering, Kyushu University, Japan, 2023 and 2024.

 1. Artificial Intelligence (with Bui Huy Kien), Vietnam Japan University, Vietnam, 2023.
    * I gave five lectures out of 12 lectures.